codewithgusti/codewithgusti/README.md

 - 👋 Hi, I’m Augustine Shokane
-- 👀 I’m interested in Software Engineering & Artificial intelligence
+- 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently learning Python,SQL, Data Engineering and Machine Learning
+- 🌱 I’m currently learning Python,SQL, Data Engineering and Software Engineering
 - 💞️ I’m looking to collaborate on Flutter Mobile Apps
 - 📫 How to reach me , send an email at augustineshoks7@gmail.com